billchurch/webssh2/README.md

 ### SSH Private Key Authentication

-WebSSH2 supports SSH private key authentication when using the `/ssh/host/` endpoint with a private key configured in the server settings.
+WebSSH2 supports SSH private key authentication when using the `/ssh/host/` endpoint with a private key configured in the server settings or via the interactive method with the `/ssh/` endpoint.

 #### Configuration